1. Media Subsystem Profile¶

 - Media Subsystem Maintainers:

-Userspace API/ABI changes are done via consensus between Media Subsystem Maintainers[2].
-Media (Core) Maintainers may include API/ABI changes in their Pull Requests if they are signed off by the all Media Subsystem Maintainers.
+Userspace API/ABI changes are made via consensus among Media Subsystem Maintainers[2].
+Media Maintainers may include API/ABI changes in their Pull Requests if they are signed off by all Media Subsystem Maintainers.

-All Media Maintainers shall explicitly agree with the Kernel development process as described at Documentation/process/index.rst and to the Kernel development rules inside the Kernel documentation, including its code of conduct.
+All Media Maintainers shall agree with the Kernel development process as described in Documentation/process/index.rst and with the Kernel development rules in the Kernel documentation, including its code of conduct.

-All Media Maintainers shall ensure that patchwork will reflect the current status, e.g. patches shall be delegated to the Media Maintainer who is handling them and the patch status shall be updated according to these rules:
+All Media Maintainers who have been granted Patchwork access shall ensure that Patchwork will reflect the current status, e.g. patches shall be delegated to the Media Maintainer who is handling them and the patch status shall be updated according to these rules:

-If the Media Maintainer decides not to accept a patch, then reply by email to the patch authors, explaining why it is not accepted, and patchwork shall be updated accordingly with either:
+If Media Maintainers decide not to accept a patch, they should reply to the patch authors by e‑mail, explaining why it is not accepted, and update Patchwork accordingly with one of the following statuses:

 Changes Requested: if a new revision was requested;Rejected: if the proposed change is not acceptable at all.